Kaiapoi High School Kaiapoi High School

 Recommended Prior Learning

-To be accepted for this course students must have earned 14 credits from Level 1 Visual Art, or have received HOF approval.
+To be accepted for this course, students should have earned 14 credits from Level 1 Visual Art, or have received HOF approval.

 Opportunities arise each year for students to publicly exhibit their work and enter competitions.